Managerial Candidates If White Sox' Tony La Russa Doesn't Return

 He spent 2020 coaching at the Reds alternate site during the canceled minor league season and has served as the Cubs’ third base coach the past two seasons.

-Harris has said on several occasions he would like to manage one day, including in an interview with NBC Sports Chicago this spring.
+Harris has said on several occasions he would like to manage one day and told NBC Sports Chicago's Gordon Wittenmyer Wednesday he's "ready" for that opportunity.

 Joe Espada